korospace/mysql-cheatsheet/2-sql-crud/README.md

 <br />

 ## delete data
-*   This statement is used to delete data with specific row at table
+*   This statement is used to delete data with specific row at table.
     ```sh
     DELETE FROM products
     WHERE products_id = 'P0001';